 - Stay away from harsh products.
 Revisit your makeup counter to identify any products like cleansers, moisturisers, serums, toners exfoliants and face masks that might be causing you more harm than good.
 If you have to, swap them out for products that are friendlier on the skin.

-- Avoid allergens or substance known to cause reactions.
+- Avoid allergens or substances known to cause reactions.
 Allergic reactions could trigger acne.
 Thus, there’s a need to trial and error and identify any ingredients that your body isn’t comfortable with.

 - Avoid touching your face.
 Studies have shown that humans touch their face about 3.6 times an hour and this unconscious habit could cause the spread of acne to the unaffected parts of your face.
 Start being more mindful when it comes to where your hands go.

-There is a myriad of ways to manage and address your facial issues with over-the-counter products that are conveniently available in your local pharmacy without the need of a prescription.
-However, should your condition persists or worsens, it is best for you to speak to a skincare professional like the ones at Geo Aesthetics.
+There are a myriad of ways to manage and address your facial issues with over-the-counter products that are conveniently available in your local pharmacy without the need of a prescription.
+However, should your condition persist or worsen, it is best for you to speak to a skincare professional like the ones at Geo Aesthetics.
 The knowledgeable specialists at Geo Aesthetics are well-equipped to handle the different types of acne issues and advise you on the best possible treatment or procedure that would be suitable for your unique situation.